About WWF Cymru

 More info here.

 WWF Cymru is the Welsh office of WWF-UK, which in turn forms part of the world's largest environmental network.
-We're based in Cardiff Bay, and our team of five staff share our office with staff from the WWF-UK Marine team and from the Celtic Seas Partnership.
+We're based in Cardiff City Centre, and our team of five staff share our office with staff from the Celtic Seas Partnership.

 Our work in Wales is aimed at playing our part in tackling the biggest problems for nature and people worldwide.
 We have over 20,000 supporters in Wales who help us campaign and raise funds.